lchski/mp-downloader/README.md

 (Work in progress, not a professional coder, all the usual disclaimers.
 Apologies in advance for my love of plaques.)

+## Process sketch

+1. `Indexer` spiders through the database (page by page), assembling the list of plaque page URLs.
+It sends each URL to Pub/Sub.
+2. Pub/Sub triggers a background function, `Extractor`.
+3. `Extractor` loads the plaque page URL and extracts the plaque details, storing them in Firestore.

 ## Prior art

 This database already _exists_, in a few places and forms: